Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Watering: Keep the soil moderately moist but don’t overwater.
 It will drop leaves if it receives too much water.
 During winter months, you can water a little less often.

 Soil & fertilization: Use a good quality soil that drains well.
 A peat-based soil or a 50/50 mix of potting and cactus soil works well.
 Repot as the plant grows.
-It can be grown large and bushy or it can be trained to grow as a small tree if you provide the main stem with supporting rod or pole.
-Use a high-nitrogen plant food once a month according to the manufacturer's directions.
+It can be grown large and bushy or it can be trained to grow as a small tree if you provide the main stem with a supporting rod or pole.
+Use a high-nitrogen plant food once a month according to the manufacturer’s directions.

 Light: Morning light is the best as it is less intense than afternoon light.
 Direct sunlight will burn the leaves.
 Periodically rotate it so it grows as straight and as tall as possible.